What Tile Is Best To Pair With A Subway Tile?

 Large Format Tiles

-Large format tiles come in a variety of materials, including ceramic, porcelain, and even natural stone options like marble or granite.
-This variety allows you to tailor the look to your specific design vision.
+Large format tiles also come in a variety of materials, including ceramic, porcelain, and even natural stone options like marble or granite.
+This variety allows you to tailor their look to your specific design vision.
 Opt for sleek and polished porcelain tiles for a modern touch, or explore the natural beauty of honed marble for a more classic and timeless feel.

 While undeniably modern in their effect, large format tiles come with a few considerations.
 Due to their size, they can be more challenging to install, especially on walls.
 For larger tiles or complex layouts, consider seeking the expertise of a professional tiler to ensure a flawless installation.
 Additionally, large format tiles may not be ideal for very small spaces, as they can overwhelm the area.
 However, in kitchens with ample wall space or expansive bathroom walls, large format tiles paired with classic subway tiles can create a stunning and sophisticated look.